 See video of the La Zarzuela Palace here: http://www.youtube.com/watch?feature=player_detailpage&v=bmsxWU5ONQs

-King Juan Carlos, standing, taken during His Majesty’s state visit to Estonia in 2009, by the Estonian Foreign Ministry
+King Juan Carlos during His Majesty’s state visit to Estonia in 2009, by the Estonian Foreign Ministry

 The Ibero-American Summit, by Claudio Vaz

 Prince Felipe and the Lehendakari, by Irekia.
-All three photos were taken from Wikipedia and used here under the Creative Commons Attribution 2.0 Generic license
+All three photos were taken from Wikipedia and used here with Creative Commons Attribution 2.0 Generic license

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.